Feb 1, 2013

 I'd suggest surfing some of our blogs and chat forums- they might provide a resource to sound out your very real needs.

-Stay in touch, BYResponse from Dr. Fawcett
+Stay in touch, BY

 I agree with Dr. Young that it is best to collaborate with your health care providers so that they can help you during this stressful time.
 Medication adherence is a complex process that can be difficult to sort out, but a clear starting point would be to address the trauma you experienced through the rape and exposure to HIV.
 Trauma is often a culprit in nonadherence and is no doubt connected to your feelings about not accepting your HIV status.

 There are effective trauma therapies which can help you identify, appropriately express, and resolve these old feelings.
 Speak with your physician about a referral to a healthcare provider who specializes in trauma.
 I believe such therapy will be a significant part of healing for you.

 Get Email Notifications When This Forum Updates or Subscribe With RSS

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.

 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
 Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.